-Touch-A-Truck - The Compost Turning Machine, Cardboard Truck and Loader made an appearance as part of the Touch-A-Truck event at Clifty Park.
+Touch-A-Truck - The Compost Turning Machine made an appearance as part of the Touch-A-Truck event at Clifty Park.
 The Compost Turner was equipped with a slide so students could climb up and explore the machine, then slide down when they were finished.
-Over 700 students in Pre-K through 2nd grade attend the annual event.
+Over 600 students in Pre-K through 2nd grade attend the annual event.

-In-classroom/After School Programs- Presentations in the classrooms continued to maintain popularity in 2017.
-The Education Coordinator presented to approximately 3,000 students.
+In-classroom/After School Programs- Presentations in the classrooms continued to maintain popularity in 2018.
+The Education Coordinator presented to approximately 2,000 students.
 Presentations were also given outside of school hours to Boy & Girl Scouts, after-school clubs & summer camps on various topics including the 3R's, landfills, water quality, composting and more!

-The Landfill Field Trip- Over 600 students from 3rd Grade through adults visited the Landfill in 2017.
+The Landfill Field Trip- Over 500 residents from 3rd Grade through adults visited the Landfill in 2018.
 The Education Center is an origination point for all landfill tours.
 Followed by a trolley ride to the landfill lookout tower and wetlands.
 The trolley, donated in 1999 by the Custer Foundation, is pulled around the landfill by a tractor with stops at the active disposal cell, a disposal cell being constructed (when available), a leachate storage pond, wetlands area, the scale house and the recycling/reuse center.
-In 2017, the District partnered with the Library to allow more children to participate in the District's landfill tours.
+In 2018, the District partnered with Stone Belt and Silver Oaks Retirement Center to allow more people to participate in the District's landfill tours.